The Alarming Rise of the 764 Network: A Wake-Up Call for Parents

 Leadership evolved post-Cadenhead:

-• Prasan Nepal (alias "Trippy"): A 20-year-old from North Carolina, helped launch 764 and led a subgroup; arrested April 22, 2025, charged with operating a global child exploitation enterprise.
+Prasan Nepal (alias "Trippy"): A 20-year-old from North Carolina, he helped launch 764 and led a subgroup.
+He was arrested on April 22, 2025, charged with operating a global child exploitation enterprise.

 The network lacks a strict hierarchy but has thousands of users worldwide, with hundreds of hardcore members.